Lethe confusa

 Lethe confusa, the banded treebrown, is a species of butterfly belonging to the satyr family that is found mainly in Southeast Asia and in parts of South Asia.

-It is about 50–55 mm in expanse with the upper surface of wings predominantly brown in colour.
+It is about 50–55 mm in expanse, with the upper surface of wings predominantly brown in colour.
 The forewing has a sub-apical white band and pale spot on the apex.
-Underside of the hindwing has a large ocellus or and a series of spots along the margin.
+The underside of the hindwing has a large ocellus or and a series of spots along the margin.
 It is found in bamboo forests.

 Description

 Hindwing dentate at apex of vein 4.
 Upperside ground colour Vandyke brown; forewing crossed by an oblique, slightly curved, discal white band, the margins of the band more even and regular than in the female of Lethe rohria; beyond this are two obliquely placed preapical white spots.
 Hindwing uniform, ocelli of the underside showing through.

 Underside uniform brown; forewings and hindwings with subbasal, subterminal and terminal sinuous lilacine-white lines; forewing with the oblique discal white bar as on the upperside, followed by a subapical lilacine patch bearing three small ocelli in vertical order, and with a very short, oblique, white bar joining it to the costa.
 Hindwing with a sinuous, irregular, angulated discal lilacine-white line and a strongly arched series of black ocelli speckled with white in the centre, with an inner ochraceous, intermediate brown, and outer lilacine ring.
 Antenna, head, thorax and abdomen dull brown; antennae ochraceous at apex.